-Overcoming fear in addiction is a huge part of the recovery process.
+Overcoming fear in recovery addiction is a huge part of the recovery process.
 Facing the things we have done while drinking or using is not going to be easy and is often accompanied by guilt and shame.
 Now that we are thinking more clearly, we start to remember every bad decision we ever made.
 No one wants to look at the things they have done or the people they have hurt, but unfortunately this is something that each addict must do.

 If recovery was an easy process then it wouldn’t be so hard to get and stay sober.
 Running from our fears will only make matters worse and has the potential for us to relapse.
 When times get hard in recovery, reach out to a life coach, sponsor or therapist for the support that you need.
 Getting support is a vital part of recovery and with help from a trusted friend you will be able to process your fears more easily.